Bort-Millipede/PS2Linux_BrainDump/Software Installation/Kernels/2.2.1_ps2-6/README.md

 ## Building for PS2 Linux Beta Release 1

 The kernel can be built in the directory that was created/prepared above, or it can be built in a separate directory (this is recommended by the author).
-* If building in the above directory, building must be done as root.
+* If building in the above directory, building must be done as root or via sudo.
 * If building in a separate directory, building should be done as a non-root user.
 To create this directory, follow the directions in the previous section but substitute the ```cd /usr/mipsEEel-linux/mipsEEel-linux``` commands for a different base directory where the source directory should be created.

 If needed, reconfigure the kernel (if not needed, this should be skipped).